ayoleon/Java2-Labs/Week02-Multidimensional-Arrays-and-Array-Lists/README.md

 Player Roster:
 [Leon, Tamia, Alex, ...]

--Displays player roster from user input
+- Displays player roster from user input
--Simulates a scoreboard with multidimensional arrays -Demonstrates creating arrays and ArrayLists of class objects
+- Simulates a scoreboard with multidimensional arrays
+- Demonstrates creating arrays and ArrayLists of class objects